SaiAshish9/Appium_SwiftUI_WDA/README.md

 platformName iOS
 platformVersion 15.2
 udid EBDA7F9A-95AF-4A37-A04E-2FCF311E2AEC (top)
-app /Users/saiashishdarapureddy/Desktop/folders/IOS Development/appiumTest/build/Release-iphonesimulator/appiumTest.app
+app /Users/saiashishdarapureddy/Desktop/folders/IOS Development
+/appiumTest/build/Release-iphonesimulator/appiumTest.app
 noReset true appium will re-install app if it already exists automationName XCUITest
 ```

 ```
 Bug:
 Failed to create session.
 The requested resource could not be found, or a request was received using an HTTP method that is not supported by the mapped resource
 ```

 ```